gowenrw/ceres_awx/build-ee/README.md

 These are the configuration files
 * [config-ee.yml](./config-ee.yml)
   * This is the main config file that calls the other two
-  * The only thing you should need to change here is incrementing the version number
 * [config-ee-galaxy-requirements.yml](./config-ee-galaxy-requirements.yml)
   * This is the list of ansible collections to install in the ee
   * Python modules required by these collections will also be installed